-DON’T BE SHOCKED, GO WITH THE FLOW – The rules and regulations of lithium ion batteries
+DON’T BE SHOCKED, GO WITH THE FLOW – Lithium Ion Batteries and Their Rules and Regulations

 Why are they so regulated?

 Radiocommunications Labelling (Electromagnetic Compatibility) Notice 2017 outlines promotional battery pack compliance rules.
 We’ll call it the EMC LN.

 Compliance and Risk Levels

 EMC LN regulated products fall into three risk and compliance levels.
-Each level dictates what documentation, testing and standards the supplier has to meet to be able to supply their product in Australia, these are the levels their product must fit.
+Each level dictates what documentation, testing and standards have to be met.
+If a manufacturer wants to supply their product in Australia, these are the levels their product must fit.

-Compliance Level 1 includes low-risk devices where the battery is housed internally and must be removed for charging.
-Think products like battery powered toys and pocket calculators fall into compliance level 1.
-The Australian Communications and Media Authority (ACMA), where the regulations are found, gives some specific guidance regarding lithium ion battery packs.
+Compliance Level 1 – includes low-risk devices where the battery is housed internally and must be removed for charging.
+Battery powered toys and pocket calculators fall into compliance level 1.
+The Australian Communications and Media Authority (ACMA), that outline the regulations, gives specific guidance regarding lithium ion battery packs.
 They state that if the power pack used to re-charge devices has only the battery and ‘no other electronic circuitry’ it is classified as level 1 and low-risk.

 Documentation and Labelling

-All of these conditions help keep our radio-communication frequencies clear of ‘noise’.
-Devices free of interruption and crossed signals function properly and save us frustration.
+These conditions help keep our radio-communication frequencies clear of ‘noise’.
+Without interruption and crossed signals, devices function properly and save us frustration.
 These conditions also weed out the sub-par products from ‘irresponsible’ suppliers that may malfunction, which as you’ll read below, is a big deal.

 Lithium Ion Batteries in Transit

 Lithium ion batteries are considered dangerous goods in transit because they have the potential to overheat, catch fire or explode.
-Battery fires are hard to extinguish and the fumes are toxic.
+Dramatic, right?
+Even worse, battery fires are hard to extinguish and the fumes are toxic.
 This is bad in and of itself, but if you’re transporting a whole shipment of batteries, the damage done can be enormous.

 There are a few different catalysts that could cause battery ignition, including: